KSP-KOS/KOS/doc/source/structures/volumes_and_files/volume.rst

     Amount of power consumed when this volume is set as the current volume

-.. method:: Volume:EXISTS(filename)
+.. method:: Volume:EXISTS(path)

-    :return: :ref:`boolean <boolean>`
+    :return: :struct:`Boolean`

-    Returns true if the given file exists.
+    Returns true if the given file or directory exists.
 This will also return true when the given file does not exist, but there is a file with the same name and `.ks` or `.ksm` extension added.
-    Use ``Volume:FILES:HASKEY(filename)`` to perform a strict check.
+    Use ``Volume:FILES:HASKEY(name)`` to perform a strict check.

+.. method:: Volume:OPEN(path)

+    :return: :struct:`VolumeItem`

+    Opens the file or directory pointed to by the given path and returns :struct:`VolumeItem`.
+It will fail if the file or directory doesn't exist.

-.. method:: Volume:OPEN(filename)
+.. method:: Volume:CREATE(path)

     :return: :struct:`VolumeFile`

-    Opens the file with the given name and returns :struct:`VolumeFile`.
-It will fail if the file doesn't exist.

-.. method:: Volume:CREATE(filename)

-    :return: :struct:`VolumeFile`

-    Creates a file with the given name and returns :struct:`VolumeFile`.
+    Creates a file under the given path and returns :struct:`VolumeFile`.
 It will fail if the file already exists.

+.. method:: Volume:CREATEDIR(path)

+    :return: :struct:`VolumeDirectory`

+    Creates a directory under the given path and returns :struct:`VolumeDirectory`.
+It will fail if the directory already exists.

-.. method:: Volume:DELETE(filename)
+.. method:: Volume:DELETE(path)

     :return: boolean

-    Deletes the given file.
-It will return true if file was successfully deleted and false otherwise.
+    Deletes the given file or directory (recursively).
+It will return true if the given item was successfully deleted and false otherwise.